Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map-tutorial.md

 ## Why I built this

 I was doing channel research on a target company that mentioned Reddit as a place they were exploring.
-I wanted to understand which competitors share an audience, and the engagement volume.
+I wanted to understand which competitors (direct and indirect) share an audience, and the engagement volume.

 Thanks to Reddit's 2023+ API restrictions, I had to abandon the idea since I did not have enterprise access.
 So I pivoted to the closest high-signal channel for a technical, infrastructure buying audience: **Hacker News**.
 HN has an open Algolia-backed API and the kind of audience that maps cleanly to a B2B buyer journey.

 The result is a network map where companies are nodes and shared commenters are edges, indicating which competitors and adjacent tools share an audience.
-Useful before you decide where to spend.
+Useful before you decide where to spend…

 This tutorial walks you through how to build the same thing for your own market.
 No coding background required.
 Plan on ~2 hours your first time through.